maerteijn/maerteijn.nl/public/content/en/colophon.md

 #### Testing and CI
-- [Mocha](https://github.com/mochajs/mocha) - A very flexible test-runner in JavaScript
+- [Vitest](https://vitest.dev/) - The new testing framework for Vite / Vue build projects
 - [Chai.js](https://github.com/chaijs) - Assertions how you want them
 - [Sinon](https://github.com/sinonjs/sinon) - Makes unit testing possible with all kinds of stubs and spies
 - [Playwright](https://github.com/microsoft/playwright) - A new promising browser automation library from Microsoft